kehitysto/coaching-chatbot/doc/bugs.md

 user: "lisää ikä 33
 bot: "Kiitos lisää ikä 33.
 Jos haluat vaihtaa nimeäsi myöhemmin, pyydä sitä minulta esim.
 "Vaihda nimi"."

 ### Bot doesn't tell user how to change skype account(or phone number)

-### mb doesn't react on facebook "basic thumbs up".
->if user clicks "thumbs up" button on messenger, bot hides quick replies but
-doesn't tell user "Valitettavasti en tiedä mitä tarkoitat"
-if users inputs "sticker" bot reads it and says that it doesn't understand
-user can also input "stickers" on names, job, age, location

 ### 'aloita alusta' can be name, job, age and location
 >bot doen't restart if user writes "aloita alusta" when bot expects something from above

-#### Fixed bugs (not all of them):
+#### Fixed/solved bugs (not all of them):
 >#when choosing a method of communication, user cant spell on lowercase
 #after user has added a method of communication and misspels something,
 bot forces user to add new method of communacion
 #when adding a job, bot says @confirm_job -> fixed to "ammattisi on nyt .."
 #bot shows methods of communication that users has already told
 #bot doesn't tell user about the change to reset 'aloita alusta'
+#mb doesn't react on facebook "basic thumbs up"
+solution is that bot can't read thumbs up because it is an image
+and users have different url for this image.